 If your child is not making expected progress or has a behavioural difficulty, we will contact you to listen to any concerns you too may have, and to inform you of the support we can offer your child in school.
-This may include placing the child on the special needs register and drawing up an individual 'Assess Plan Do Review' (APDR) document.
+This may include placing the child on the special needs register, drawing up an individual 'My Plan' and/or setting up a 'Home School Links' book.

-We will discuss with you if we feel that it may be helpful to make a referral to an outside professional, such as the paediatrician or a speech and language therapist.
+We will discuss with you if we feel that it may be helpful to make a referral to an outside professional, such as the school doctor or a speech and language therapist.